Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Introduction

-One of the current challenges of the precision cosmology is to understand the nature behind the late-cosmic acceleration.
-The study of a wide variety of observations, e.g. Cosmic Microwave Background Radiation (CMBR), Supernovas Type Ia (SNeIa), Baryonic Acoustic Oscillations (BAO) and the current Gravitational Waves (GWs) have been useful to constraint the cosmological parameters that define a specific cosmological model.
-Among these observations, some of them are consistent with the standard $\Lambda$CDM, which has its own theoretical and naturalness problems, so it is worthwhile to consider alternative options.
-A convenient road is to keep General Relativity (GR) as the gravitational theory and modify the stress-energy content of the universe --the so-called dark energy-- i.e. we modify the right-hand side of the Einstein equations.
-A second road is to design an alternative theory of gravity, whose additional degrees of freedom can handle the cosmic acceleration --so-called the modified gravity method-- via modifying the left-hand side of the Einstein equations, which leads to new physics on small cosmological scales.
-On the other hand, one of the most straightforward ways to explore a specific cosmic accelerated expansion is at a phenomenological level.
-In such a case, both roads can be quantified by the evolution of an equation of state (EoS) parameterisation (geometric in the case of modified gravity) of dark energy.
-Given the information on the values of the Hubble parameter $H_0$, and the current matter density fraction, $\Omega_m$, an arbitrary expression for the expansion evolution can be reproduced by assuming a flat Friedmann-Robertson-Walker (FRW) space-time with a dark energy component that has an EoS $w(z)$.
+On the other hand, one straightforward way to explore a specific cosmic accelerated expansion is at phenomenological level.
+In such case, we can quantify the evolution of an equation of state (EoS) parametrisation (geometric in the case of modified gravity) of dark energy.
+Given the information on the values of the Hubble parameter $H_0$, and the current matter density fraction, $\Omega_m$, an arbitrary expression for the expansion evolution can be reproduced by assuming a flat Friedmann-Lemaître-Robertson-Walker (FLRW) space time with a dark energy component that has a characteristic EoS $w(z)$.
 Scenarios were a possible $w(z)\neq 1$ have been discussed extensively and this denotes a strong evidence of new gravitational physics and a possible new source of the cosmic acceleration.
-Fitting a constant $w$ using observational data results in good agreement with a EoS value of $-1$, but such analysis would have missed subtle variations in the EoS, as for example if the average happened to be near to $-1$.
-Likewise, using a specific parametric form of $w(z)$ is liable to biasing the outcome.
-In this line of thought, some proposals have been currently studied, e.g. bidimensional dark energy models \citep{Escamilla-Rivera:2016qwv}, EoS evolving with a scalar field dark energy \citep{Escamilla-Rivera:2016aca}, generic EoS derived from $f(R)$ \citep{Jaime:2018ftn,Escamilla-Rivera:2020giy,Cruz:2020cje}, double exponential potentials for late-cosmic acceleration \citep{Das:2018xvj}, interacting dark energy models like $w(q)$ \citep{Elizalde:2018ahd}, Pad\'e approximants for dark energy \citep{Rezaei:2017yyj} and dark energy inverse cosmography \citep{Escamilla-Rivera:2019aol,Munoz:2020gok}.
+Fitting a constant $w$ using observational data results in good agreement with an EoS of $w=-1$, but such analysis would have missed subtle variations in the EoS, e.g. the average value near to $w=-1$.
+Likewise, using a specific parametric form of $w(z)$ is liable to produce a bias on the outcome.
+In this line of thought, some proposals have been currently studied, e.g. bidimensional dark energy models \cite{Escamilla-Rivera:2016qwv}, EoS evolving with a scalar field dark energy \cite{Escamilla-Rivera:2016aca}, generic EoS derived from $f(R)$ \cite{Jaime:2018ftn,Escamilla-Rivera:2020giy,Cruz:2020cje}, double exponential potentials for late-cosmic acceleration \cite{Das:2018xvj}, interacting dark energy models like $w(q)$ \cite{Elizalde:2018ahd}, Pad\'e approximants for dark energy \cite{Rezaei:2017yyj}, equivalent description of dark energy as cosmographic test \cite{Bamba:2012cp} and dark energy inverse cosmography \cite{Escamilla-Rivera:2019aol,Munoz:2020gok}.